pinbo/getprimer/README.md

 This python script with Primer3 can design primers that can only amplify one group of sequences but not the others.

 # Changes
-- 01/01/2016 Added **getprimer2.py**, which looses the primer criteria but strengths the primer specific (2-base differences in the first 4 3'-termini bases or 5-base differences in the first 15 3'termini bases)
+- 01/01/2017 Added **getprimer2.py**, which looses the primer criteria but strengths the primer specific (2-base differences in the first 4 3'-termini bases or 5-base differences in the first 15 3'termini bases)
+- 01/04/2017 Added support for windows 7 users (but still need to use terminal either built-in or Cygwin)

 # Dependencies